gnuarmeclipse/gnuarmeclipse.github.io-source/openocd/install.md

 As the name implies, these are Debian **tar.gz** archives, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
 Select the debian64 file for 64-bit machines and the debian32 file for 32-bit machines.

 In case you use an older distribution and encounter difficulties to run **GNU ARM Eclipse OpenOCD**, you can also try to build it from sources on your machine.
-A special script was developed for this; with minor changes it should run on all GNU/Linux distributions.
-Details about this script are available in the <a href="http://gnuarmeclipse.livius.net/wiki/Main_Page#OpenOCD" target="_blank">project wiki</a>.
 As a last resort, if your distribution includes an OpenOCD package, you can install it using the specific tools.

 To install this package, unpack the archive and copy it to: